cristianriano/cashier-ex/README.md

 - Run Credo `mix credo --strict`

 *Note:* There is a Github Action configured running all the above on every PR or push to master

+## Improvements

+- Load the data at compile time
+- Add specs to private functions
+- Spawn more than 1 repo and use consistent hashing to route calls
+- Dockerize